 - Now look for the root folder and open it.

-- Here you will see several file.
+- Here you will see several files.
 Please select any folder.

-- Then right click on it and from the drop down menu please choose ‘File Permissions’ option.
+- Then right-click on it and from the drop-down menu please choose the ‘File Permissions’ option.

 - You will now see a ‘File Permission’ folder.